The Total Solar Eclipse Cairns November 14th 2012

 Time and Description

-7:40 a.m.
+28o 7:40 a.m.
 Partial eclipse ends.
 Eclipse ends.

-7:00 a.m.
+21o 7:00 a.m.
 Partial eclipse half over

-6:39:33 a.m.
+14o 6:39:33 a.m.
 Mid-eclipse corona most visible.
 Look around the horizon.
-The Moon's shadow is covering most of the sky.
+The Moon's shadow is

-6:38:33 a.m.
-Sun thins to a tiny crescent then the 1st diamond ring forms signaling the start of totality.
-Stop using eye protection filters,
+14o 6:38:33 a.m.
+Sun thins to a tiny crescent then the 1st diamond ring forms signalling

-6:00 a.m.
+7o 6:00 a.m.
 Partial eclipse about halfway through.

-5:34 a.m.
-Sunrise.-partial eclipse begins a few minutes later
+0o 5:34 a.m.
+Sunrise.-partial eclipse begins a few minutes later at 5:44am

 During the minute or so before the eclipse the lunar shadow covers the sky.
 The ambient light will dim dramatically reducing by a factor of about a thousand.
 If you have a really accurate time source, you can remove your eclipse glasses about ten seconds before the start of the total eclipse.
 The Moon's shadow by now will have moved right across to cover the whole of the sky.
 When the front edge of the shadow reaches the Sun, the diamond ring will form and the total eclipse begins.
 The diamond ring is a bright ring of light surrounding the dark lunar disk with one dazzling bright white point of light.

 The diamond ring light is the last little bit of the Sun's surface visible through the deepest valley that points at Earth on the the edge of the Moon.
-Even when this disappears, it won't go completely dark, more like a very deep twilight.
+Even when this disappears, it won't. go completely dark, more like a very deep twilight.
 Your eyes will quickly adjust to the new low light level.
 As your eyes adjust, the Sun's corona will become visible.
 The corona is composed of very hot electrically charged gas - a plasma.
 The coronal gas has a temperature of about a million degrees and it stretches millions of kilometres out into space.
 The charged particles are distributed along and reveal the Sun's magnetic field lines similar to the way your science teacher at school might have used iron filings to reveal the field of a magnet.

 Location Cairns Lagoon